IAmPythagoras/ffxivcalcWebApp/README.md

 If any of this is unclear or something doesn't work feel free to reach out on discord using the above discord and asking me (iampythagoras \ Pythagoras).

 # Update info :

+1.1.1(.1) - Fixed import issues + fixed issue where 0 materia limit was a string + added better error log

 1.1.1 - Added a 'loading' page to fix issue where the server would launch after the page was loaded (resulted in blank page not updating).